HL7/US-Core/input/pagecontent/index.md

 - [Home]\: The home page provides the introduction and background for US Core.
 - [Guidance]\: These pages provides overall guidance in using the profiles and transactions defined in this guide.
   - [General Guidance] provides guidance, definitions and requirements common to all actors used in this guide.
-  - {:.new-content}[Conformance Expectations] defines how CapabilityStatements are used and the expectations for mandatory and must support elements in the US Core Profiles.
+  - [Conformance Expectations] defines how CapabilityStatements are used and the expectations for mandatory and must support elements in the US Core Profiles.
 It provides guidance on how a system may support *only* the resources as profiled by US Core to represent clinical information (Profile Support) versus a system claiming conformance to *both* the US Core Profile content structure *and* the RESTful interactions defined for it (Profile Support + Interaction Support).
   - [Clinical Notes Guidance] gives guidance on the interactions between Consumers and Producers of clinical notes.
   - [Medication List Guidance] gives guidance on how a patient or provider can access a patient's medications.
   - [Basic Provenance] provides implementers with important definitions to create and share the Provenance Resource.